SolaceDev/solace-dev-codelabs/markdown/sap-aem-int-day-3/sap-aem-int-day-3.md

 Hit "Create Configuration" to apply this config to your broker.

-## Scenario 2 - SalesOrder: AEMSalesOrderNotification (optional)
+## Scenario 2 - SalesOrder: AEMSalesOrderNotification (mandatory)
 Duration: 0:30:00

 ### Setup/Configure Dependency Services
-You'll need an external email service to be able to automatically send emails, details like smtp server address, username (email) and password.
-(A test Gmail account might serve this purpose if you don't have another email service you can use for this exercise.)
+We will give you connectivity details to one of our brokers where we have an iflow deployed that is configured to send emails via an external email service to enable us to automatically send welcome/confirmation emails.

 ### Setup/configure SAP AEM broker service

+> aside negative
+> **You can skip over this step if you have used the CI/CD tool to automate the configuration in the previous step.**

 In this section we will create the required input queues for your integration flows.
 - Go to Cluster Manager -> {your service} -> Manage -> Queues - to open the Broker UI